 A standard froth flotation process will be utilized to produce technical grade and chemical grade lithium concentrates and a tantalum concentrate.
 The mineral process plant will consist of crushing, beneficiation, and dewatering areas.

 The beneficiation process includes crushing, grinding, magnetic separation and flotation.
 The crushing circuit will consist of a jaw crusher and two (secondary and tertiary) cone crushers, and screens.
-The crushed ore will have a P80 of 13mm and will be stockpiled in a 9,200 tonnes capacity dome; this is sufficient for approximately two days of mill operation.
+The crushed ore will have a P80 of 13 mm and will be stockpiled in a 9,200-tonne capacity dome; this is sufficient for approximately two days of mill operation.
 The grinding circuit will consist of a ball mill operating in a closed circuit and a two-stage cyclone cluster.
 The tantalum will first be recovered at a grade of 2.0% Ta2O5 by high intensity magnetic separation then upgraded further to 20.0% Ta2O5 by gravity separation.
-The tantalum concentrate will then be thickened, vacuum filtered, dried to 1% moisture and bagged, ready for shipping.
+Tantalum concentrate will be thickened, filtered, dried to 1% moisture, and bagged for shipment.
 The lithium flotation circuit will include removal of slimes (particles less than 20 um) after magnetic separation followed by mica flotation, scrubbing, and spodumene flotation to the required grade.
 The lithium flotation circuit will remove slimes, separate mica, and purify the lithium to the required grade.
 The spodumene concentrate will then be thickened, vacuum filtered, dried to 1% moisture, and stored in a dome with a capacity of 24 hours and then be transported by trucks and trains to the port.
 The flotation tailings will be thickened, vacuum filtered to 15% moisture or less, and trucked to the waste rock / tailings piles where it will be dry stacked.